 A 3-year fellowship is the final step in the student's education in preparation for becoming a gastroenterologist.
 This includes at least 18 months of patient-care experience.
 A consortium of the four major gastrointestinal medical societies has established guidelines that require fellows to gain training in a variety of hepatic and gastrointestinal diseases.
 The consortium also requires fellows to take part in the long-term management of patients with diseases of the gastrointestinal system.

 Step 7: Become Board-Certified

 One way to advance a gastroenterology career is to become board certified.
 Although board certification is not a requirement to practice, most gastroenterologists elect to become certified in their specialty by the American Board of Internal Medicine (ABIM).
 Gastroenterologists must first obtain certification in internal medicine through the ABIM before pursuing certification in gastroenterology.
 Board certification requires passing an exam and holding a current license to practice medicine.

 Step 8: Continue Learning

-Gastroenterologists are required to continue their educations in order to renew their license and certifications.
-They can take advanced courses in subjects such as esophageal disease, gastrointestinal oncology and nutrition/obesity.
+Gastroenterologists are required to continue their education in order to renew their license and certifications.
+They can take advanced courses in subjects such as esophageal disease, gastrointestinal oncology, and nutrition/obesity.
 In addition to satisfying requirements, continuing education can help a gastroenterologist improve his or her skills and stay current with advances in the field.

-- Join a professional organization.
-Membership in a professional organization, such as the American Gastroenterological Association, can provide gastroenterologists with access to continuing education opportunities as well as other benefits.
+Membership in a professional organization, such as the American Gastroenterological Association, can provide gastroenterologists with access to continuing education opportunities as well as other benefits for career advancement.
 These include subscriptions to medical journals and publications, listings in professional directories and access to networking opportunities.